 Rick Rylance, Director, School of Advanced Studies, University of London

-Lyndsay Stonebridge, University of East Anglia
+Lyndsey Stonebridge, University of Birmingham

 Greg Walker, University of Edinburgh